Textbooks and Other Resources

 Other Haskell Tutorials and Reference Manuals

-Haskell: The Confusing Parts – An FAQ especially for folks coming to Haskell from a C/Java background, which I guess is many of the people in this class.
+Haskell: The Confusing Parts – An FAQ especially for folks coming to Haskell from a C/Java background, which I guess will be many of the people in this class.

 A Gentle Introduction to Haskell – Famous for being not-so-gentle, but a really great and concise resource for refining your understanding of Haskell, once you get the basics down.